How to Install SSL certificate on Oracle WebLogic Server?

 Finally, click on the check box next to the SSL Listen Port Enabled, which is located under the General and Enter the SSL Listen Port as 8011.

-Now, Click on Activate changes button in the ‘Change Center’.
+Now, Click on the Activate changes button in the ‘Change Center’.